the-turing-way/the-turing-way/book/website/reproducible-research/licensing.md

 ### Pertinant edge cases

 (rr-licensing-edge-clas)=
-#### Contributor Licence Agreements
+#### Contributor license Agreements

-The holder of the copyright on a copyleft project can still re-licence that project or dual-licence that project under a different licence, for example to grant exclusive rights to commercially distribute that project with proprietary extensions or to make future versions proprietary.
+The holder of the copyright on a copyleft project can still re-license that project or dual-license that project under a different license, for example to grant exclusive rights to commercially distribute that project with proprietary extensions or to make future versions proprietary.
 In a large community developed project, this would require the consent of all contributors, as they each own the copyright to their contributions.
-To get around this, some copyleft projects developed by companies that commercially licence proprietary extensions to these projects ask their contributors to sign contributor licence agreements (CLAs) which may assign the contributor's copyright to the company, or include other provisions so that they can legally dual-licence the project.
+To get around this, some copyleft projects developed by companies that commercially license proprietary extensions to these projects ask their contributors to sign contributor license agreements (CLAs) which may assign the contributor's copyright to the company, or include other provisions so that they can legally dual-license the project.

 (rr-licensing-edge-available)=
 #### 'Source Available' or 'Shared Source'

 Under a proprietary license the code is generally not made public.
-Some projects share their code but do not licence its re-use, modification or redistribution.
+Some projects share their code but do not license its re-use, modification or redistribution.
 This is known as being 'source available' or 'shared-source', the [Vivaldi](https://vivaldi.com/) web browser is an example of such a project.

 (rr-licensing-welcoming)=